41. Aircraft Performance Collection¶

 intermediate results at any time into your currently loaded performance

-Little Navmap will show 3 nautical miles per 1000 feet climb and descent slopes when collecting data based on an default or new elevation profile.
+Little Navmap will show 3 NM per 1,000 ft climb and descent slopes when collecting data based on an default or new elevation profile.
 You have to estimate the needed top of descent yourself.

 The flight plan cruise altitude is used to detect the cruise phase of the aircraft.
 Set the cruise altitude in the flight plan tab at least to the intended cruise altitude if you do not plan use a flight plan.

 Follow the steps below to collect performance for an aircraft.

 - Fuel up your aircraft at best guess for the trip.

 - Use a typical load for the aircraft.

 - Create and use a flight plan for the trip.
 Use a typical distance and cruise altitude for this aircraft.
 A short hop does not suffice.